mauriziokovacic/Interviews/Questions/Questions.md

 - Use Faster Storage:
     - Place your build output and intermediate files on SSDs or fast storage.
 - Profile Build Times:
-    - Use tools (like Visual Studio’s Build Insights, clang -ftime-trace, or ninja -d stats) to identify bottlenecks.
+    - Use tools (like Visual Studio's Build Insights, clang `-ftime-trace`, or ninja `-d stats`) to identify bottlenecks.
 Applying these techniques can significantly reduce build times and improve developer productivity.